 The Virginia Earth System Science Scholars (VESSS) program, offered by the Virginia Space Grant Consortium (VSGC), has received the prestigious 2019 Programs That Work Award from the Virginia Mathematics & Science Coalition (VMSC).
 The award recognizes exemplary science and integrated science, technology, engineering, and mathematics (STEM) programs for which there is evidence of a positive impact on student learning.

-The Virginia Earth System Science Scholars (VESSS) program is an interactive online science, technology, engineering and mathematics learning experience for Virginia high school juniors and seniors, which engages students in NASA’s latest challenge: satellite missions designed to improve understanding of our own planet’s complex systems through the power of remote sensing.
+The Virginia Earth System Science Scholars (VESSS) program is an interactive online science, technology, engineering, and mathematics learning experience for Virginia high school juniors and seniors, which engages students in NASA’s latest challenge: satellite missions designed to improve understanding of our own planet’s complex systems through the power of remote sensing.
+Using data from the latest cut-edge technology, students selected to participate in the program are immersed in NASA-related research and satellite mission design through interaction with NASA scientists, engineers, and technologists.
 Successful completion of the course is highlighted by a seven-day residential summer academy at NASA Langley Research Center in Hampton, Virginia.
-Using the latest cut-edge technology, such as CubeSat, students selected to participate in the program are immersed in NASA-related research and satellite mission design through interaction with NASA scientists, engineers, and technologists.
-Students can earn up to FIVE free transferable, dual-enrolled college credits through Thomas Nelson Community College.
+Students can earn up to FIVE free, transferable, dual-enrolled college credits through Thomas Nelson Community College.

 Who can Apply?

 -Must be a Virginia Resident

 -High School Junior or Senior